 “The initial Police theory was that David Bain had killed all five members of his family during a killing frenzy in the so-called “missing twenty five minutes” between his arrival home around 6:45 am and calling the emergency services at 7.10 am (the “trance theory”).

-Once it got to court, this trance theory about when the killings took place was dropped.
-On the very first day of the trial, the police presented an entirely different version of events (see below).
+Once it got to court, this trance theory about the killings was dropped.
+On the first day of the trial, the police presented an entirely different version of events (see below).
 Canadian judge Ian Binnie explained why the police changed their story in his report into David’s compensation claim 17 years later.
 He said:

 (The trance) theory was abandoned by the Police as it was concluded David Bain could not possibly have murdered five people in different parts of the house and performed a botched clean-up within 25 minutes (para 41).